RheaAyase/jekyll-rhea/_posts/2017-08-30-MTB-Dilemma.md

 ##### 32 or 34?
 Or just keep it stock?

 The question is obvious...
 Should I take `32` and have good low gears, or do I want `34` to get higher top speed by `2.4 km/h` but sacrificing whole `0.05` ratio up the hill?
-I'm leaning towards 32 as it is somewhere between the two lowest gears on my XC bike, and the highest speed I can get while being in that range.
-And `2.4 km/h` won't make the difference.
+I'm leaning towards 32 as it is somewhere between the two lowest gears on my XC bike.
+And `2.4 km/h` of the top speed won't make the difference.

 Feel free to leave me your opinion in the comments below, or on twitter, or Discord.

-Speaking of Discord, thank you guys at the [Bikes Discord](https://discord.gg/QUj8k3S) for some conversation on the topic and a suggestion for this cool [website to get gear ratios](http://www.bikecalc.com/gear_ratios).